-ACS contains a set of six filters which are sensitive to linear polarization; there are three visible polarizer filters with their polarization directions set at nominal 60°
+ACS contains a set of six filters that are sensitive to linear polarization; there are three visible polarizer filters with their polarization directions set at nominal 60°

 The instrumental polarization, defined as the instrument's response to an unpolarized target, provides a simple measure of some of these effects.
-Figure 5.9
+Figure 5.5

 ).
 The instrumental polarization is approximately 5% at the red end of the spectrum, but rises in the UV to about 14% at the shortest wavelengths.
 Also shown is a rough model for the effects of the M3 mirror together with a very crude model of the CCD.
-The mirror is Aluminum with a 606
+The mirror is aluminum with a 606

 Å thick overcoat of Magnesium Fluoride and has an incidence angle of 47°

 ; no doubt this is a serious over-simplification.
-Figure 5.10
+Figure 5.6

 , and the CCD has an incidence angle of 20°

 An extensive series of on-orbit polarization calibration observations were carried out in Cycles 11 and 12 (programs 9586

 ).
 These included observations of unpolarized and polarized standard stars, the star cluster 47

 roll angles to help quantify the angular dependences which are expected as the wavefront interacts with the diattenuation and phase retardation in the mirrors and CCD.

-based largely on data in programs 9586 and 9661.
+, are available for use by polarization observers.
 The number of polarimetric observations obtained with ACS is very small compared to other modes.
 As a result of this, the polarimetric mode has not been calibrated as precisely as other modes because of limited resources.
 For details, please see ACS ISR 2007-10.

 in each of the three polarizers (POLnUV or POLnV, where n = 0, 60, 120).
-These corrections are tabulated in Table 5.8
+These corrections are tabulated in Table 5.6

 , and have been scaled such that Stokes I will approximate the count rate seen with no polarizing filter.

-Finally we compute the position angle on the sky of the polarization E-vector.
+Finally, the position angle on the sky of the polarization E-vector is computed.
 The parameter PAV3 is the roll angle of the HST

 spacecraft, and is called PA_V3

 in the data headers.
 The parameter

 , and for the WFC,